 Amazon Diaper Exchange

-Amazon does not require receipts to return items, and that includes diapers.
-Ideally, the diapers will be unopened, but they can usually be returned if they have been opened as well.
+Ideally, the diapers should be unopened, but they can usually be returned if they have been opened as well.
 They just need to be undamaged.

 Big Lots Exchange Policy